Garmin: eTrex

+In 2018, Garmin added support for maps, Bluetooth music playback, NFC contactless payment (using a digital wallet branded Garmin Pay), and pulse-oximetry for its wristwear.

+Garmin produces a line of dog trackers and trainers under the Astro and Alpha brands.

 Nüvifone

 In early 2009, Garmin announced it would be manufacturing a location-specific cellular telephone in cooperation with Asus.
 Called the Garmin-Asus nüvifone G60, the United States release on AT&T was scheduled for October 4, 2009.
 Four other models in this line have since been released: two Windows Mobile-powered models for the European and Asian market, and two Android models, one for the Europe/Asia market and another for T-Mobile USA.